 Berkshire uses fundamental analysis when selecting securities for investment.
 Berkshire keeps a constant focus on the company's fundamentals, as market timing is not practiced.
 The goal is to purchase sound businesses at reasonable prices.
-Other desirable characteristics Berkshire may consider include: simple businesses that are easy to understand; low sales and earnings volatility; low debt and adequate interest expense coverage: a self-funding balance sheet; low cost of production relative to others in the industry; a strategic capital reinvestment program; a strong management team which has demonstrated superior skills in operating the business and which has a significant personal investment in the equity of the company.
-Once these businesses are identified, the company will initiate a position in the equity at a significant discount to our estimate the company's intrinsic value.
+Other desirable characteristics Berkshire may consider include: simple businesses that are easy to understand; low sales and earnings volatility; low debt and adequate interest expense coverage: a self-funding balance sheet; low cost of production relative to others in the industry; a strategic capital reinvestment program; a strong management team which has demonstrated superior skills in operating the businesses are identified, the company will initiate a position in the equity of the company.
+Once these businesses are identified, the company will initiate a position in the equity at a significant discount to our estimate of the company's intrinsic value.
 Intrinsic value is calculated by estimating the present value of future free cash flows.
 Free cash flow is defined as net income plus non-cash charges less capital expenditures.